BinayakJha/CereStyle/README.md

 ## **Project Overview**

 CereStyle is designed to solve the common struggle of finding clothing that perfectly matches individual features.
-By blending color theory and AI, this platform provides fashion suggestions that complement users' natural attributes, helping them feel more confident.
+By blending color theory and AI, this platform provides fashion suggestions that complement users' natural attributes, helping them feel more confident and positively impacting their mental health and confidence.
 CereStyle brings a personalized shopping experience to your fingertips with advanced image processing and real-time product recommendations.

 ---